-Setting a budget might not be the most glamorous task, but it’s one that will solve a myriad of your financial problems.
+Setting a budget might not be the most glamorous task, but it will solve a myriad of your financial problems.
 Here’s how you do it in five simple steps.

 Arm yourself with the facts

-After a few months, once your investment fund has grown, you need to start doing your research and thinking about the types of investments you want to pour some of your cash into.
+After a few months, once your investment fund has grown, you need to start researching and thinking about the types of investments you want to pour some of your cash into.

 Always listen to the experts here!
 Do you have a friend who regularly invests successfully?
 If you do, why not ask if you can shadow their investment efforts and learn from them?
 An investment mentor is a fantastic idea.